Alfonso de Urquijo: Early years

 Alfonso de Urquijo was born the 31st July 1920 in Llodio, a town in the Basque Country province of Álava, in Northern Spain.
 The Urquijo's were one of the most prominent families in 20th Century Spain, with very close ties to the Spanish royal family.
 His father, Estanislao de Urquijo y Ussía, was the 3rd Marquess of Urquijo (Grandee of Spain), 1st Marquess of Bolarque and Chairman of Telefónica.
 His mother was María del Pilar Landecho y Allendesalazar.

 His siblings include Luis de Urquijo, 2nd Marquess of Bolarque and María del Pilar, who married Alonso Álvarez de Toledo, 11th Marquess of Valdueza.

 Military service

 In 1941, Urquijo volunteered as a soldier when Franco sent the Blue Division to fight the Soviets alongside Nazi Germany during the Winter campaign of World War II.
 During his time in service, he rose to the rank of Lieutenant.

 Later years

-Urquijo died on 23 September 1994 in his hunting estate or finca, "Nava el Sach", in Jaén, Southern Spain.
+Urquijo died on 23 September 1994 in his finca, "Nava el Sach", in Jaén, Southern Spain.